pgmoneta/pgmoneta/doc/GETTING_STARTED.md

 The authentication type should be based on `postgresql.conf`'s `password_encryption` value.

-Optionally, create a physical replication slot that can be used for Write-Ahead Log streaming, like
+Then, create a physical replication slot that can be used for Write-Ahead Log streaming, like

 ```